Francesco16p/SMA/LogisticMarkdownAnalysis.md

 ### Compile the STAN model and sample from it

-Let us now compile the STAN model and sampling from its posterior distribution by specifying the number of iterations of the 4 chains, the warm-up period and seed for reproducibility.
+Let us now build the STAN model and sample from its posterior distribution, specifying the number of iterations of the 4 chains, the warm-up period and the seed for reproducibility.

 ```r
 stan_model_file <- 'Logistic regression STAN.stan'